vert-x/vert-x.github.io/docs_md/dev_guide.md

 The verticle has a `start()` method which is called when the verticle is deployed.
 In the `start()` method the verticle simply registers a handler on the event bus against address `ping-address`.
 The handler will be called when a message is received at that address.
 When a message is received the verticle simply replies to the `ping!` with a `pong!`.

 The standard project layout also contains equivalents of the ping verticle written in JavaScript, Groovy (both compiled and script), Ruby and Python.
-You can edit `main` in `mod.json` to tell it to you use one of the other versions of the ping verticle.
+You can edit `main` in `mod.json` to tell it to use one of the other versions of the ping verticle.

 # The tests